adtork/MSEE-Hairpin-Design-Considerations/README.md

 **Pros:**

- - Routing is taking care of automatically via vhub routers and default route table
+ - Routing is taking care of automatically by the Azure platform via hub routing instances.
- - No NVAs or UDRs to manage
+ - No NVAs or UDR mangement
- - No MSEE hairpin as long as HRP is set to AS-PATH on the vHubs
+ - No hairpin to the MSEE edge pop if HRP is set to AS-PATH

 **Cons:**